Yeoh Ghim Seng

-Yeoh Ghim Seng (楊錦成 (Yáng Jǐnchéng); 22 June 1918 – 3 June 1993) was a Singaporean politician who served as Speaker of the Parliament of Singapore between 1970 and 1988.
+Yeoh Ghim Seng (22 June 1918 – 3 June 1993) was a Singaporean politician who served as Speaker of the Parliament of Singapore between 1970 and 1988.

-He is one of the longest-serving speakers of any parliament in the world.
+Yeoh was one of the longest-serving speakers of any parliament in the world.
 Yeoh served briefly as the acting president of Singapore between the death of Yusof Ishak on 23 November 1970 and the inauguration of President Benjamin Sheares on 2 January 1971.

 Early life and education

 Yeoh was born on 22 June 1918 in Ipoh.
 He received his early education at St. Michael's Institution and at Penang Free School.
 Yeoh studied medicine at the Cambridge University, England in the 1940s and was attached to hospitals in England.
 He became a fellow of the Royal College of Surgeons of England in 1950.

 Medical career

 In 1951, Yeoh left England for Singapore to become consultant surgeon to the Singapore General Hospital.
 In 1955, he was appointed professor of surgery at the University of Malaya.
 He resigned the chair in 1962 to set up his private practice, but continued to train medical graduates from the university.
 A six-footer, Yeoh was described once as "the biggest but fastest Asian surgeon".